 Every year, the Patriots are one of the most popular teams for season-win total bets, and for good reason.
 The boys from Foxboro are perennial contenders and have been for over a decade under Bill Belichick, with Tom Brady under center.

 A big market team that wins will always tempt players, especially homers, to feel confident about the NFL’s finest.
 The Pats have averaged 12.4 wins per season over the last 5 years and have gone over their win total 4 of those 5 years; one being a push in last year’s Super Bowl-winning campaign.
 So, the question becomes, will this New England squad win 1 game less than their average over the last 5 years?

-I think with the loss of Brady’s safety blanket in Gronkowski, a mediocre receiving core and an aging leader, the Pats can expect a dip in offensive production.
+I think with the loss of Brady’s safety blanket in Gronkowski, a mediocre receiving core and an aging leader, the Pats can expect a dip in offensive production in the 2019 NFL season.
 I predict the reigning champs don’t break 11 wins but still make a run at the Super Bowl for a 2nd straight title.

 NFL Offensive Rookie of the Year – Kyler Murray +150